-Setting the seat inclination (partially special equipment)

-Adjust the seat inclination so that the thighs rest on the seat surface without any pressure.

-- Pull the lever (Fig. 28,2) upwards. - Bring the seat into the desired inclination position by applying or relieving pressure. - Release the lever.
+Setting the seat inclination (partially special Adjust the seat inclination so that the thighs rest on the seat surface with- out any pressure. equipment) Pull the front or rear lever (Fig. 28,2) upwards.
+Bring the seat into the desired inclination position by applying or reliev- ing pressure.
+Release the lever.
 The seat must audibly lock into place.

-Adjusting the backrest

-Adjust the angle of the backrest of the driver's seat so that the steering wheel can be held with the arms slightly bent.

-■ Turn the rotary handle (Fig. 28,5).
+Adjusting the backrest Adjust the angle of the backrest of the driver's seat so that the steering wheel can be held with the arms slightly bent.
+Turn the rotary handle (Fig. 28,5).
 The backrest inclines forwards or backwards, depending on the rotation direction.

-Adjusting the armrest

-The height of the armrests can be steplessly adjusted.
+Adjusting the armrest The height of the armrests can be continuously adjusted.

-■ Turn the knurled wheel (Fig. 28,1).
+Turn the knurled wheel (Fig. 28,1).
 The armrest inclines upwards or downwards, depending on the rotation direction.

-5.7.2 Seat heater (special equipment)
+5.8.2 Seat heater (special equipment)